Tips for Tree and Shrub Care

 Topping also weakens the health of a tree because it opens the tree to insects and disease and drastically reduces its ability to make food.

-Proper pruning can help trees thrive.
+Proper pruning is a part of effective tree care and can help trees thrive.
 For a beneficial change, pruning should be gradual in order to protect the health of the tree.

 Never remove more than one quarter of the tree’s crown in a single season.